March 17, 2021

-With COVID-19 threatening to remain a significant operational challenge for nonprofit organizations through 2021, it is tempting to put other initiatives on the back burner.
-It may seem counterintuitive, but now is the ideal time to revisit your Board of Directors (Board) and determine if the organization is not only compliant, but also operating optimally.
-An effective Board is essential for surviving tough economic times, fulfilling the organization’s mission and providing the leadership to seize scarce opportunities to thrive and grow.
+With ongoing concerns about economic recession, it is tempting to put strategic initiatives on the back burner.
+It may seem counterintuitive, but now is the ideal time to revisit your Board of Directors (Board) and determine if your organization is compliant and operating optimally.
+An effective Board is essential for surviving tough economic times, fulfilling the organization’s mission, and providing the leadership needed to seize scarce opportunities to thrive and grow.

 Effective Board Governance

-During the quarantine, some organizations completely redesigned how they operate to serve their constituents and stakeholder, with everything from virtual programming to online fundraising events.
-Most nonprofits who have made a successful pivot during COVID-19 have leaned on their Board for guidance and support.
+During the pandemic, many organizations completely redesigned how they operate, implementing virtual programming, online fundraising events, and supporting hybrid work environments.
+Most nonprofits who made a successful pivot during COVID-19 leaned on their Board for guidance and support.
 Unfortunately, many challenges still lay ahead.
-For their Board to continue providing effective leadership as we enter a new phase of the pandemic, organizations should conduct regular health checks of their governance structure to ensure that proper policies, procedures and practices are being followed and adequate checks and balances in place.
+For their Board to continue providing effective leadership, organizations should conduct regular health checks of their governance structure to ensure that proper policies, procedures and practices are being followed and adequate checks and balances in place.

 The Board Governance Assessment